steven-smith-IT/quartz-ssmith/content/Notes/Quartz Changelog.md

 ```

 ---
-## Add Recent Documents Table inside the body of other content
+## Add recent documents table inside the body of other content
 Added: Jan 11 2025

 This change piggybacks on the [[Quartz Changelog#Add Date Modified to files|Quartz Changelog > Add Date Modified to files]] post.
 Its a low/no code way to do it and I really appreciate that it requires no changes to the files in obsidian.